Salad7/Ether/README.md

 this value gives you the right to left.

 when u find the left to right, add 8 to this address for the up to down =)

+a faster soulution, search for 0F 28 41 60 0F 28 0A 44 0F 29 48 B8 48 8B D9 41 8B F0 0F 29
+find out what access this address, (when u shoot the count goes up faster so u can find it faster in my park when u fake shots) add, 10 to this address to find right left, add 8 to that address to find up down